MCP Install

 Install mumo in any MCP client.

-Different clients call this different things: MCP servers, tools, integrations, extensions, or custom connectors.
-Whatever yours calls it, the required pieces are the same: a server name, an HTTP URL, and an Authorization header.
+Different clients call this different things — MCP servers, tools, integrations, extensions, custom connectors.
+The required pieces are the same: a server name, an HTTP URL, and an Authorization header.

 01